srevn/kqexec/README.md

 Kqexec supports the following event types that can be specified in the configuration file:

-- `CONTENT`: Monitors directory structure changes
+- `STRUCTURE`: Monitors directory structure changes
   - Maps to NOTE_WRITE and NOTE_EXTEND in kqueue
   - Most effective for directories, not files
   - Triggers when a file's content is modified within a directory